Nikkhil Advani: Film career

+Advani then partnered with his sister, Monisha Advani, and Madhu Bhojwani to establish Emmay Entertainment, a motion picture production company.
+The company's first project was Advani's own D-Day (2013), which received critical acclaim and modest commercial success.
+He next directed two films in 2015, both produced under Emmay : Katti Batti, a romantic comedy-drama film starring Imran Khan and Kangana Ranaut in the lead roles, marked his final association with frequent collaborators Shankar–Ehsaan–Loy; Hero, a remake of Subhash Ghai's 1983 blockbuster film of the same name, adapted by Umesh Bist, starred debutantes Sooraj Pancholi and Athiya Shetty, and was produced by Salman Khan.

-Advani's latest release was Batla House (2019), an action thriller film written by Ritesh Shah.
-Inspired by the Batla House encounter case that took place on 19 September 2008, the film stars John Abraham as a police officer named Sanjeev Kumar Yadav, the film follows who played a crucial role in the encounter.
-The story showcases the encounter and in its aftermath, Sanjeev's struggle to catch the fugitives and prove the encounter wasn't a fake one while dealing with nationwide hatred and post traumatic stress disorder.
-The film was theatrically released in India on 15 August 2019 during Independence Day weekend.
-It became commercially successful at the box office.
+Following a four-year break, Advani returned to direction with Batla House (2019), an action thriller film written by Ritesh Shah.
+Inspired by the Batla House encounter case, it starred his new frequent collaborator John Abraham as ACP Sanjay Kumar, based on DCP Sanjeev Kumar Yadav, who played a crucial role in the encounter.
+The story showcases the encounter and in its aftermath, Sanjeev's struggle to catch the fugitives and prove the encounter's authenticity while dealing with nationwide hatred and post traumatic stress disorder.
+Released theatrically in India on 15 August 2019 during the Independence Day weekend, it became commercially successful at the box office.

 In addition to his directorial work, he has produced several films by other directors under the Emmay banner.
-Like Airlift (2016), Lucknow Central (2017), Satyameva Jayate (2018), Baazaar (2018), Marjaavaan (2019), Indoo Ki Jawani (2020), Bell Bottom (2021), Satyameva Jayate 2 (2021).
+These include Airlift (2016), Lucknow Central (2017), Satyameva Jayate (2018), Baazaar (2018), Marjaavaan (2019), Indoo Ki Jawani (2020), Bell Bottom (2021), Satyameva Jayate 2 (2021) and more.